nicholaides/cecil/.yard/README.md

 }
 ```

-### Emit code earlier or later in the file
+### Emit source code to other locations

+When generating source code, things like functions, parameters, classes, etc, often need to be declared, imported, or otherwise setup or before being used.

-`content_for` can be used to add content to a different location of your file without having to iterate through your data multitple times.
+`content_for` can be used to add content to a different location of your file.

 Call `content_for(some_key) { ... }` with key and a block to store content under the key you provide.
 Call `content_for(some_key)` with the key and *no* block to insert your stored content at that location.

-Example:
+#### Example

 ```ruby
 models = [